turingschool/backend-curriculum-site/module1/lessons/intro_to_oop.md

 That seems great, but what can we do with it?
 And what is a student?
 Is a student just a name?
 ARE YOU JUST A NAME!?
 No!

-Let's make our students into object, a more fleshed out version of this abstract idea.
+Let's make our students into objects, a more fleshed out version of this abstract idea.
 To do that we create a student class to represent our students.
 For now it'll be pretty small since there's not much we need our student class to do.
 In our runner:

 ```ruby